War and Peace

 Tolstoy implies happiness comes from an acceptance of fate, exemplified by the marriage of Bezuhov and Rostova after many tragedies and triumphs in their lives.

-At the end of “War and Peace”, one gets some sense of what it means to be Russian.
-The exuberance of living life, working through hardship, believing in something greater than your self are all evident traits in Tolstoy’s characters.
-These human qualities reflect Russian tolerance for inept leadership and endurance when faced with the unendurable.
+At the end of “War and Peace”, one gets some sense of what it means to be Russian or American.
+The exuberance of living life, working through hardship, believing in something greater than yourself are all evident in Tolstoy’s “War and Peace.
+These human qualities reflect Russian and American tolerance for inept leadership.

 America does not have a great American President today, but at least 3 (maybe 4) have been 70% right in the last 243 years.

-If not today, what about 2020?
+If not today, what about 2025 and beyond?
 Can Americans vote for a person who can be 70% right?